• Skip to primary navigation

 • Salt - Enhances the flavor of your biscuits.

-• Mozzarella cheese - You're welcome to use your favorite melty cheese (cubed from a block) for this recipe, like cheddar, monterey jack, or pepper jack cheese.
-I highly recommend cubing your cheese from a block, rather than using shredded cheese, which is much messier to stuff into the center of your biscuit dough.
+• Mozzarella cheese - You're welcome to use your favorite melty cheese for this recipe, like cheddar, monterey jack, or pepper jack cheese.
+I don't recommend using shredded cheese for this recipe because it's much messier to try and stuff into the biscuit dough.

 • Garlic butter seasoning - Salt, pepper, garlic powder, oregano, and fresh parsley are blended with melted butter and brushed on top of your biscuits before and after baking.